Adjust

 Paul the Apostle

-Saint Paul the Apostle (ca. A.D 5-64), born Saul of Tarsus, was a Jewish persecutor of Christians who later converted to Christianity and became one of the most influential early leaders of the church.
-Many of his letters became part of the Holy Bible.
+Saint Paul the Apostle (ca. A.D 5-64), born Saul of Tarsus, was a Jewish persecutor of Christians who repented and became an influential church leader.
+Many of his epistles are included in the Holy Bible.

 And we also thank God constantly for this, that when you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you believers.